Confidence polytopes for quantum process tomography: Deriving confidence intervals for affine functions

 \section{Deriving confidence intervals for affine functions}

 In the previous sections, we considered the construction of confidence polytopes for unknown quantum states and quantum processes (channels).
-Though these polytopes form rigorous confidence regions, they do not provide direct information about practical values of interest, such as fidelity, mean values of observables, and so on.
+Though these polytopes form rigorous confidence regions, they do not provide direct information about some values of practical interest, such as fidelity, mean values of observables, and so on.
 The proposal of Ref.~\cite{Wang2019} is to use random sampling for generating a number of states inside confidence polytope and then extract confidence region for a value of interest by considering its minimum and maximum over generated states.
-Unfortunately, this approach appears to be quite computationally expensive, especially in the case of high-dimensional spaces, with which one deals in QPT.
+However, this approach may be quite computationally expensive, especially in the case of high-dimensional spaces, with which one deals in QPT.

 Here we propose to use the linear structure of derived confidence regions and obtain confidence regions for linear functions by employing well-studied linear optimization tools~\cite{cvxopt}.
 We consider linear optimization problem in the following form: